magento/magento2-page-builder/app/code/Magento/PageBuilder/docs/install.md

 ## Update steps

-When the new version of Page Builder available, destroy 2.3.0 alpha instance with Page Builder and follow installation steps.
+When a new version of Page Builder is available, destroy your existing 2.3.0-alpha instance and follow the [composer](install.md#Composer installation) or [GitHub](install.md#GitHub installation) installation steps.

 ## Installing Node.js dependencies